 This may help some people with certain conditions.
 For example, counselling which focuses on problem-solving skills may help if you have GAD.

 Anxiety management courses

-There are various national groups which can help by giving information, advice and support (see below).
+There are various national groups which can help by giving information, advice and support.
 They, or your doctor or practice nurse, may also be able to put you in touch with a local group for face-to-face support.

-You can also get leaflets, books, tapes, videos, etc, on relaxation and combating stress.
-They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax, and possibly ease anxiety symptoms.
-See separate leaflet in this series, called Stress and Tips on How to Avoid It.
+You can also get leaflets, books, CDs, DVDs, MP3s, etc, on relaxation and combating stress.
+They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax and possibly ease anxiety symptoms.

-A beta-blocker, for example propranolol, can ease some of the physical symptoms such as trembling and a thumping heart (palpitations).
-They do not directly affect the mental symptoms such as worry.
+A beta-blocker - for example, propranolol - can ease some of the physical symptoms such as trembling and a 'thumping heart' (palpitations).
+Beta-blocker medicines do not directly affect the mental symptoms such as worry.
 However, some people relax more easily if their physical symptoms are eased.
 These tend to work best in short-lived (acute) anxiety.
 For example, if you become more anxious before performing in a concert then a beta-blocker may help to ease 'the shakes'.

 Alcohol and anxiety

 Although alcohol may ease symptoms in the short term, don't be fooled that drinking helps to cure social anxiety.
 In the long run, it does not.
 Drinking alcohol to 'calm nerves' can lead to problem drinking and may make problems with social anxiety and depression worse in the long term.
 See a doctor if you are drinking alcohol (or taking street drugs) to ease anxiety.